inventory management

 What are the key differences between a supply and a material?

-In summary, the key differences between a supply and a material are:
+Here’s a quick comparison of the key differences between a supply and a material:

-• You can deduct the cost of your supplies in the year that you purchase them.
+• You can deduct supplies in the year you purchase them.

-• The total value of materials is treated as an “asset until sold”.
+• The IRS holds the total value of materials as an “asset until sold” until you sell the finished product.

-• Calculating COGS (cost of goods sold) for products can be tricky, and you’ll need inventory software or a pretty amazing spreadsheet to do it.
+• Calculating COGS can be tricky, and you’ll need inventory software or a solid spreadsheet to do it accurately.

 Are office supplies considered a supply or a material?